wuzhengy/TAU/README.md

 # TAU - Decentralized communication with high-scaling blockchain economy.
 ### Design notes recording key concepts in TAU
 Core UI experienses
-- decentralized community social chat with crypto-coins circulation
+- decentralized community chat with crypto-coins circulation
    * Create a Chat
       * Give a name to new blockchain and its coin
       * Creation of a blockchain with 10 million coins on 5 minutes per block generation rate
-   * Transactions on community blockchain - DHT mutable key: hash(public key + `chainID#blk`)
+   * Transactions on community blockchain - DHT mutable key: public key + `chainID#blk`
       * Regular forum note and comments
-      * New community annoucement
       * Wiring Transaction
    * Instant Chat Messages - DHT mutable key: public key + `chainID#msg`
-      * Peers can pub chat messages and hope other peers to find it through subscription
+      * Peers can pub chat messages and hope other peers to find it
-   * Decentralized blacklist - easy to blacklist an address or exit a community
+   * Rename/blacklist - easy to rename or blacklist an address
 - Dashboard:  Wifi Data * Kb/s; Telecom Date * Kb/s; DHT nodesinfo
 - TAUcoin chain prebuilt: a place to publish annoucements.
 ---